acozine/network-engine/docs/user_guide/text_parser.md

       var: interface_facts
 ```

-The second example parses the output of the `show interfaces` command on IOS and creates facts from that output:
+The second example parses the output of the `show version` command on IOS and creates facts from that output:

 ```yaml